Notices & Reports

 "Directory information" includes the following information relating to a student: the student's name, photograph, dates of attendance, grade level, enrollment status (i.e., full or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, and honors and awards received, and the most recent educational agency or institution attended.
 "Directory information" does not include a student's social security number, a student's identification number (ID) or other unique personal identifier, identifying information on a student's religion, race, color, social position or nationality, or data collected from non-public school students.

-For more information, please see Policy 515 (Protection and Privacy of Pupil Records)
+For more information, please see Policy 515 (Protection and Privacy of Pupil Records) and the full Public Notice Regarding Protection and Privacy of Pupil Records.

 Right to Inspect Records